 A. O. Smith established a multi-functional conflict minerals team in 2012 to support our supply chain due diligence related to 3TG and it remains in place as part of our conflict minerals compliance efforts.
-Our North American conflict minerals team includes subject matter experts from relevant functions, including legal, finance, procurement and supply chain, trade compliance, engineering and information systems, who met bi-weekly.
-We also have similar teams in China, India, the Netherlands and Turkey.
+Our conflict minerals team includes subject matter experts from relevant functions, including legal, finance, procurement and supply chain, trade compliance, engineering and information systems, who met bi-weekly.
+We also have similar teams in China, Europe and India.

-Our conflict minerals team is responsible for implementing our overall conflict minerals compliance program, led by our Vice President-North American Supply Chain.
-Our corporate compliance committee and senior management are regularly briefed about the results of our compliance efforts, as is the Audit Committee of our Board of Directors.
+Our conflict minerals team is responsible for implementing our overall conflict minerals compliance program, led by our Vice President- Supply Chain.
+Our corporate compliance committee and senior management are regularly briefed about the results of our compliance efforts, and update the Audit Committee of our Board of Directors, as appropriate.

 As part of our compliance efforts, we have identified supplier personnel whose primary responsibility relates to conflict minerals.
 Specifically, such personnel gather and review supplier information related to use of conflict minerals; track supplier responses in a centralized database, and follow up, as needed, with unresponsive suppliers, and coordinate our compliance efforts with the conflict minerals team in each of the foreign countries outside North America where A. O. Smith has manufacturing operations.
-For consistency, one employee serves as the point of contact for all supplier and customer inquiries on 3TG, coordinating with the conflict minerals team, as necessary.
+For consistency, one employee served as the point of contact for all supplier and customer inquiries on 3TG, coordinating with the conflict minerals team, as necessary.